 1) Changes to your fiscal year period that occur because the fiscal year period is "revised by operation of law" do not need to be approved.

 So, for instance, if your business's fiscal year period changes because a sole proprietor dies or sells the business, because a partnership ceases to exist, or because a corporation goes bankrupt, you don't have to request approval for a change in your fiscal year end.

 2) The CRA (Canada Revenue Agency) will only approve changes to your fiscal year period that it considers to be made for "sound business reasons".

 The CRA's stated purpose for requiring approval of changes to fiscal periods is "to prevent taxpayers from rearranging their fiscal periods primarily to minimize taxes".
-Their archived tax bulletin IT-179R Change of fiscal period gives examples of sound business reasons such as a business wanting to change its fiscal year end date to coincide with a seasonally slack period or a corporation changing its fiscal period so that its fiscal year end date is the same as its parent company.
+Examples of sound business reasons are a business wanting to change its fiscal year end date to coincide with a seasonally slack period or a corporation changing its fiscal period so that its fiscal year end date is the same as its parent company.